 - 1 ½ cups Shallots , 1/8 inch slices across the shallot; separate slices into individual rings

-- ½ cup Flour (gluten-free or regular depending on your dietary needs)
+- ½ cup Flour regular or gluten-free

 - 3 cups Whole Milk